 "It sounds as though you feel we're moving too fast.
-Perhaps you're not ready to cut down now."
+Perhaps you're not ready to cut down at the moment."

-• Increase intrinsic motivation by reinforcing the patient's ideas and feelings about his or her own goals and personal values.
+Increase intrinsic motivation by reinforcing the patient's ideas and feelings about his or her own goals and personal values.